Mortgages for the Police family – Frequently Asked Questions

 If you’re looking for some clarity, a useful first step is to look at the Fee-Free Mortgage Advice Service provided by Tenet Mortgage Solutions Limited.

 Their expert advisors can offer guidance if you're looking for a mortgage.
 In the meantime, here’s a quick rundown of some of the questions their mortgage advisors get asked most frequently.

 Can I get a ‘guarantor mortgage’?

 There’s actually no such thing as a ‘guarantor mortgage’ as such.
-However, what we do see a lot, particularly amongst first-time buyers, is people turning to their parents for financial support.
+However, it's not uncommon for people, especially first-time buyers to turn to their parents for financial support.
 Sometimes this could mean your parents contributing towards the deposit you need to put down.
 But it could also involve them acting as ‘guarantor’ on any mortgage you take out.
 This means that they would be responsible for making payments on your mortgage, if you were unable to.
-If you think you’ll need financial help from your parents when taking out your mortgage, it’s worth having a chat with our mortgage advisors.
+If you think you’ll need financial help from your parents when taking out your mortgage, it’s worth having a chat with a mortgage advisor.